Author: Dr. Theo Notteboom

 - Environmental issues are having an ever-larger impact on break bulk shipping and ports.
-Shipping lines and terminal operators in the break bulk market must demonstrate a high level of environmental performance in order to ensure a license to operate and in view of attracting trading partners and potential investors.
-Old heavily polluting plants and transport and cargo handling methods are phased out and steadily replaced by new units and processes having less environmental impacts.
+Shipping lines and terminal operators in the break bulk market must demonstrate a high level of environmental performance in order to ensure a license to operate and attract trading partners and potential investors.
+Old heavily polluting plants and transport and cargo handling methods are being phased out and steadily replaced by new units and processes having less environmental impact.

 - Markets are characterized by consolidation, both on the supply and the demand side.
 Mergers and acquisitions shape the contemporary business environment, also in the break bulk market segments.
 The consolidation trend puts additional pressure on intermediary parties (such as cargo handling terminals), which now have to deal with large ship operators and shippers or consignees with strong bargaining power.
 Most sectors are quite susceptible to changes in business outlook or are faced with increased competition and low margins, thus creating an extra incentive for value-added activities in order to raise margins and profitability.

-- Seaports competitiveness in the various break bulk markets is not only dependent on out-of-the-pocket cost considerations.
-Reliability, capacity considerations, proven expertise, quality of information services, and a commercial and customer-oriented approach characterized by a clear ability to think along with the customer (not only in the port but throughout the supply chains and networks) are becoming ever more important to compete effectively in the break bulk cargo handling markets.
+- Seaports competitiveness in the various break bulk markets is not only dependent on out-of-pocket cost considerations.
+Reliability, capacity considerations, proven expertise, quality of information services, and a commercial and customer-oriented approach characterized by a clear ability to think along with the customer (not only in the port but throughout the supply chains and networks) are becoming ever more important in competing effectively in the break bulk cargo handling markets.

 - Many of the break bulk sectors can obtain major benefits from clustering.
 Not only from an economic point of view with economies of scale and added scope but also for environmental considerations.
 Closed production cycles are good examples leading to a concentration of industrial activities within ports, benefiting major seaports and allowing for increased use of intermodal options like barge and rail.